-Our Safe Haven located in Wollongong and Safe Space in Blacktown, are welcoming and supportive places open to anyone who is distressed by suicidal thoughts, feelings or actions.
+Both our Safe Haven located in Wollongong and our Safe Space in Blacktown are open during the current COVID-19 lockdowns and are welcoming consumers.
+They are supportive places open to anyone who is distressed by suicidal thoughts, feelings or actions.
 Find a Service.
 Suicide Prevention Australia Directory.

 - Open Wednesday to Saturday

 - Ages 16+

 - A non-clinical place to talk openly about experiences of suicidality

 Listen to Dean’s inspiring story

 Dean was approved for NDIS funding for his complex mental health issues.
 He feels much better now that he has the right support and can get out of the house.
 Stride changed everything for him.

 Group support and self-help at our Stride Hub

 Stride Hub brings all the services needed for recovery into one centre.
 It’s a support service for anyone on the road to recovery – as well as their carers.

 - Ages 18 +